The BMW 3 Series has long been the aspirational vehicle for many mid-management company car drivers.

 Of these later arrivals, the PHEV will be of most interest to fleets: it will be able to travel up to 37 miles on electric power alone – a 50% increase compared to its predecessor – while average combined fuel consumption will be 138mpg with CO2 emissions of 39g/km.

-This car is one of 300+ models available to test drive at the UK’s largest and most comprehensive test-driving event for fleet decision makers.
+This car was one of 300+ models available to test drive at Company Car In Action 2019, the UK’s largest and most comprehensive test-driving event for fleet decision makers.

 - Meet the major fleet brands at Milbrook Proving Ground